skypher/disclosure/README.md

 > Wait until you learn who has been talking to you here.
 > Q

 Surely, Q would have wanted to nip this whole pedogate thing in the bud.
 I hope that Q explains the reasoning behind waiting while countless children were harmed and how this is part of the "plan."
 If Q is a source for global good, should he not eventually denounce American exceptionalism, associations with a polarizing figure like President Trump, and incorporate more universal themes?
 Clearly, Q is using patriotism, religion, and alien mysticism to manipulate the masses for mostly unknown purposes and outright asking for "trust" along the way.
 In case Q followers are offended by this assertion, please consider that pursuit of truth that reasonably conflicts with Q does not make me, or anyone else, a "shill."
 Q, if truly for the people, should promote truth-seeking across the board, even if truth upends Q's own mission.
+While most support the stoppage of evildoers, do you think Q will ever drop the PRISM/FISA/data center query approvals or any other official documentation that indicate proper checks and balances were followed?
+Or would Q prefer for us to ignore checks and balances?
+Is that inconvenient for Q or is there no more law?
+Has the NSA ordained itself arbiters of the future via an exploitive public compaign that uses low-hanging form patriotism mixed with religious and/or extraterrestrial undertones?
+Is Q a temporary service "just for catching the bady guys" or is this yet another means of suvbersion, domination, and control?

 Stay with me here.
 I know conspiracy talk often goes off the rails, but we must look at potentials. **Any forward-looking thought can be called a dirty conspiracy until it happens, then it is a fact.**